sefop/.github/profile/README.md

 These are not mathematical problems, these are software engineering problems.

-**The business value of the decision-support software investment is constrained by the software used to deliver it.**
+[icon] **The business value of the decision-support software investment is constrained by the software used to deliver it.**

 ---

 ## Can't AI agents solve this?

 AI coding assistants are already the default.
 As of 2025, more than 70% of scientific programmers write code with LLM-based tools
-([O'Brien & Eisty, 2026](https://www.computer.org/csdl/magazine/cs/2026/01/11482007/2fJHVugY5UY)).
-But they do not replace engineering practices.
+([O'Brien & Eisty, 2026](https://www.computer.org/csdl/magazine/cs/2026/01/11482007/2fJHVugY5UY)). **But they do not replace engineering practices**.

-The [2025 DORA report](https://dora.dev/research/2025/dora-report/) found that an AI coding assistant's "primary role in software development is that of an amplifier": it amplifies the strengths and the weaknesses of the practices already around it.
+The [2025 DORA report](https://dora.dev/research/2025/dora-report/) found that an AI coding assistant's _"primary role in software development is that of an amplifier"_: it amplifies the strengths and the weaknesses of the practices already around it.
 - Teams with strong engineering practices move faster while holding quality.
 - Teams without them ship more software that is hard to understand, test, and maintain.

-**SEFOP therefore treats strong engineering practices as the prerequisite for agentic development, not as a parallel track.**
+[icon] **Solid engineering practices are the prerequisite for capturing value from agentic development.**

 ---

 ## What is SEFOP?

-SEFOP is a practical framework for applying software engineering to Operations Research.
-It is built to help OR teams move from
-_"we built a model that works today"_ to _"we built a system that can be trusted, maintained, and evolved efficiently over time"_.
+What would software engineering look like if we adapted it deliberately around the needs of applied operations research?
+The answer is **SEFOP**, a practical framework for applying software engineering to Operations Research.
+It is built to help OR teams move from _"we built a model that works today"_ to _"we built a system that can be deployed, maintained, and evolved efficiently over time"_.
 SEFOP has 4 pillars:

 <p align="center">